yutaokkots/Design-Patterns/design-patterns/OOP01-creational-patterns/abstract-factory.md

 }

 es_activi = SpanishLocalizer(activities_es)

 es_transp = SpanishLocalizer(transportation_es)

 print(es_activi.localize("rock climbing"))          # escalada de roca

 print(es_transp.localize("crosswalk"))              # paso de peatones
 ```
 Each of the `SpanishLocalizer` instances, `es_activi` and `es_transp` can be called to translate specific terms for the related categorical dictionaries.

+The `es_activi` and `es_transp` objects are part of the family of spanish Localizer objects.

+These are relateed because, conversely, creating a ChineseLocalizer object among the SpanishLocalizer objects would be inapplicable.

 Additionally, a subclass of the `AbstractLocalizer` that is more customizeable may be created: